MangoTeam/replication-package/README.md

 There are two options for running Mockdown on a new benchmark.
 First, you can directly provide JSON that corresponds to several renderings of a layout.
 See `implementation/mockdown/tests/inferui/onetwo.json` for a simple example.

 Second, you can use `implementation/eval-web/` to scrape a web layout from a arbitrary web page.
 The process is rather involved and manual: see `implementation/eval-web/README.md` for detailed instructions and feel free to reach out to the authors for troubleshooting.
-Our layout scraper is tested on Mozilla FireFox and works for most websites, but might break on arbitrary web layouts.
+Our layout scraper is tested on Mozilla Firefox and works for most websites, but might break on arbitrary web layouts.